gIsaak/LayerDepositionApp/README.md

-# Slapping App
+# Layer Deposition App
-This project offers a single UI to interface all the components of the layer deposition (slapping) station in the yellow lab at TU Delft.
+This project was carried out while working at Gröblacher lab at TU Delft and it was conceived to offer a single UI to interface all the components of the layer deposition (slapping) station in the yellow lab.
 A single Windows Form App groups together the controls of the different hardware components in the setup.